 Ms. Candace MacGibbon is a corporate Director.
-She was the Chief Executive Officer of INV Metals Inc. from October 2015 to July 2021.
-She is a Chartered Professional Accountant (CPA, CA) with over 25 years' experience in the mining sector and capital markets, as a result of her previous employment as a global mining institutional salesperson with RBC Capital Markets and in base metals research as a mining associate with BMO Capital Markets.
+She was the Chief Executive Officer of INV Metals Inc. until July 2021.
+She is a Chartered Professional Accountant (CPA) with over 25 years' experience in the mining sector and capital markets, because of her previous employment as a global mining institutional salesperson with RBC Capital Markets and in base metals research as a mining associate with BMO Capital Markets.
 Ms. MacGibbon's experience in accounting matters includes her previous roles as a Manager at Deloitte LLP and as a cost analyst with Inco Limited.
-Ms. MacGibbon holds a Bachelor of Arts - Economics from the University of Western Ontario and a Diploma in Accounting from Wilfrid Laurier University.
+Ms. MacGibbon holds a Bachelor of Arts - Economics from the University of Western Ontario and a Diploma in accounting from Wilfrid Laurier University.
+Ms. MacGibbon holds the ICD.D designation from the Institute of Corporate Directors and has recently received a Cybersecurity Certification from the Cornell University.